 What Do I Mean by Minimalist Routine?

-Using 1-2 products and that’s it!
-Cleansing to remove makeup and environmental toxins at night, and moisturizing in a way that supports the skin’s natural ability to hydrate itself.
+Using just a few products and that’s it!
+Cleansing to remove makeup and environmental toxins at night, and then hydrating and moisturizing in a way that supports the skin’s natural ability to hydrate itself.

-The skin is fully capable of cleansing, exfoliating, and hydrating itself so we want to support that natural process.
-That’s it!
-That’s all we need to do externally for skincare.
-We’re not trying to force the skin.
+When it comes to topical skin care, we are not trying to force the skin.
 We’re not trying to erase our “flaws”.
 We are simply just supporting the skin and nurturing ourselves through self care.

 The more we do to the skin, the more we risk disrupting it causing irritation and even breakouts.

 The less we do to the skin the more the skin is going to be able to balance itself and function on its own as it’s meant to.